waveform-computing/rastools/docs/install.rst

+.. _install:

 ============
 Installation
 ============

-rastools is distributed in several formats.
+RasTools is distributed in several formats.
 The following sections detail installation on a variety of platforms.